-There were many writings on the jade authentication theory and practice since the Song and Yuan dynasties (906 CE -1379CE) in the Chinese history.
+There were many writings on the jade authentication theory and practice since the Song and Yuan dynasties (906 CE -1379CE) in Chinese history.
 Among them, the most popular two works were published in the late Qing and early Republic periods.
-Today, although there are many jade authentication methodologies that appeared in the publications, there are a lot of disagreements on the accuracy of the various methodologies and the theories behind them.
-Many of the methods used by professional researchers and collectors in the authentication of Chinese antique jades tend to be very subjective, often rely heavily on appearance, feeling, etc…
+Today, although there are many jade authentication methodologies that appeared in publications, there are a lot of disagreements on the accuracy of the various methodologies and the theories behind them.
+Many of the methods used by professional researchers and collectors in the authentication of Chinese antique jades tend to be very subjective, and often rely heavily on appearance, feeling, etc…